abstractacres/abstractacres.github.io/about.md

 ---

-This is a blog for engineers of ethical agricultural technology by Christian Maria Adams (also known as Titi).
+Hello!
+My name is Christian.
+I also go by Titi.
+Welcome!
+This is a blog for engineers of ethical agricultural technology.